 - Understand that you generally have to book quite far in advance, especially for prime destinations during high season (like Christmas week in Park City).
 But if you’re flexible about your destination, great last-minute deals can be available.

 - Understand not only the purchase price but also the maintenance fee.
 Sometimes the purchase price is really low because the maintenance fee is staggeringly high.

 - Remember that a written contract trumps anything a sales rep — or even a manager — might tell you.
 And you will sign a contract when you purchase a timeshare.

 Probably the biggest timeshare mistake is the impulse buy.
 Timeshare sales presentations are all over the map, from laid-back and realistic to crazy high-pressure, from short and sweet to marathon-length.
 Be ready to get up and walk out if you realize you’re in the second type.
 Don’t ever go to a presentation unless you’re sure you can resist the siren song of lavish perks and huge discounts.

 By all means, go to a presentation — but only to get a sense of what is available.
 Don’t buy from the developer, no matter how enticing the perks may seem.
-And have an exit strategy: Do whatever you have to do to get out of there — you don’t want to buy and then have second thoughts.
+And have an exit strategy: Do whatever you have to do to get out of there — you don’t want to buy the timeshare (or vacation club) and then have second thoughts.